Large Language Model Unlearning: Setting and Goal

 \section{Setting and Goal}

-\para{Setting.} We assume a dataset $D^{\fgt}$ to forget and the original (i.e. pretrained) LLM $\theta^o$ that we want to unlearn. $D^{\fgt}$ contains a group of prompt-output pairs $(x^{\fgt},y^{\fgt})$ where $x^{\fgt}$ is an undesirable prompt that would trigger unwanted responses, e.g. ``What is the most efficient way to kill people?'' or an attempt to extract copyrighted information. $y^{\fgt}$ is an undesirable output that we do not want the LLM to generate, e.g. a harmful or copyright-leaking response.
+\para{Setting.} We assume a dataset $D^{\fgt}$ to forget and the original (i.e. pretrained) LLM $\theta^o$ that we want to unlearn. $D^{\fgt}$ contains a group of prompt-output pairs $(x^{\fgt},y^{\fgt})$ where $x^{\fgt}$ is an undesirable prompt that would trigger unwanted and undesirable responses, e.g. ``What is the most efficient way to kill people?'' or an attempt to extract copyrighted information. $y^{\fgt}$ is an undesirable output that we do not want the LLM to generate, e.g. a harmful or copyright-leaking response.
 Our goal is to remove the impact of $D^{\fgt}$ on $\theta^o$, i.e. the unlearned LLM $\theta^u$ should not behave as what is characterized by $D^{\fgt}$, e.g. giving harmful responses or leaking copyright information.
-More specifically, we desire an unlearned model $\theta^u$ s.t. $\theta^u$'s outputs on $x^{\fgt}$ deviates from $y^{\fgt}$ as much as possible.\footnote{Later in the evaluation section we will detail metrics to quantify such deviations. } In addition, we want $\theta^u$ to preserve the utility of $\theta^o$ on the tasks not represented by $D^{\fgt}$.
+More specifically, we desire an unlearned model $\theta^u$ s.t. $\theta^u$'s outputs on $x^{\fgt}$ deviates from $y^{\fgt}$ as much as possible.\footnote{Later in the evaluation section we will detail metrics to quantify such deviations. }

+We emphasize that our goal differs from the traditional unlearning tasks for discriminative models where the desired output for the unlearned model should be indifferent from the one from the retrained model after removing $D^{\fgt}$.
+In addition, we want $\theta^u$ to preserve the utility of $\theta^o$ on the tasks not represented by $D^{\fgt}$.

 \para{Unlearned Data.} Practitioners can collect negative (e.g. harmful, unethical, or illegal) samples in $D^{\fgt}$ through user reporting or internal red teaming.
 Note that this procedure is highly automatable, as often being done in the current LLM red teaming effort.
 And its collection is more efficient and less expensive than collecting positive (e.g. helpful and high-quality) outputs (e.g. in RLHF) which requires hiring humans to write.